jsonerrorsdebuggingapijavascript

 Common Causes

-The most common cause.
-Your server or API returned an empty body — a 204 No Content, or a 200 OK with nothing in the body.
-Calling .json() on an empty body produces this error.
+Your server or API returned an empty response body — a 204 No Content, a 200 OK with no body, or a DELETE response.
+Calling .json() on an empty body always throws:

 javascript